Hattix.co.uk PC Hardware Collection

 Western Digital 1988- WD began in the HDD business when its business strategists saw which way the wind was blowing.
 Western Digital had been in the market much longer, but designed hard disk drive controller cards.
 These were ISA cards which would implement a low-level bus (e.g. the ST412 bus).

 Well, Western Digital knew that the new ATA (AT Attachment) interface was for controllerless drives.
 They had the controlling hardware mounted to the drive itself, moved the ST412 interface actually on to the drive, and used a new interface, ATA, to connect to the system.
-ATA was very similar to ISA, so nobody was going to make a business of selling ATA adapters (they were adapters not controllers!).
+ATA was very similar to ISA, so nobody was going to make a business of selling ATA adapters (they were not controllers).

 WD was soon to be a business without a product!
 If those guys at Conner were right, future HDDs wouldn't even have controlling hardware, it'd all be done in software on microcontrollers.
 So WD was already in partnership with Tandon Corporation, WD provided the controller for Tandon's DiskCard and Business Card, while Tandon provided the mechanisms for WD's FileCard.
-WD then bought Tandon and became a HDD manufacturer in its own right!
+WD then bought Tandon and became a HDD manufacturer in its own right.

 This didn't change WD's business model as much as one might think, however.
 It still relied heavily on third party suppliers: It now manufactured HDDs, but the controlling components had been assembled and specified by WD, not manufactured by WD.
 Until the late 1990s, a WD mechanism was a mish-mash of third party components, meaning WD's drives always lagged behind Seagate and IBM, both of whom had in-house R&D.